Imagine you found a defect. One of your team members made it.

 One more thing!

-Why did I just wrote so much about all these means of communications?
+Why did I just write so much about all these means of communication?

 Here is why: